-When in danger from predators, coyotes will also enter the water to escape, when they feel their predators will not follow them.
+When in danger from predators, coyotes will also enter the water to escape when they feel their predators will not follow them.

 Why Do Coyotes Swim?

 Due to the high concentration of meat in their diet, coyotes will hunt in and around rivers.
-A coyote’s diet includes deer, sheep, rabbits, hares, rodents, birds, young water birds, pigeons and doves, amphibians, lizards, snakes, turtles and tortoise, fish, insects, and crustaceans.
+A coyote’s diet includes deer, sheep, rabbits, hares, rodents, birds, young water birds, pigeons and doves, amphibians, lizards, snakes, turtles and tortoises, fish, insects, and crustaceans.

 Coyotes swim after young water birds while looking for fish and amphibians to feed on.
 Coyotes do not regularly go after these as their primary food source, but when food is short, these can make up a large portion of their diet.

 Coyotes have a wide area for hunting, and water will not hinder them from crossing to another side to search for prey.
 Coyotes will swim to the other side and continue their hunt.